waynegraham/registry.clir.org/_projects/2010-revealing-the-treasures-of-tennessee-s-past.md

 ---
 layout: project
-title: "Revealing the Treasures of Tennessee's Past"
+title: Revealing the Treasures of Tennessee's Past
 ---